borgbackup/borg/docs/deployment/central-backup-server.rst

 satisfied and reproducible.

 Automate setting up an repository server with the user, group, folders and permissions a Ansible playbook could be used.
-Keep in mind the playbook uses the Arch Linux `pacman <https://www.archlinux.org/pacman/pacman.8.html>`_ package manager to install and keep borg up-to-date.

 ::